Sardau/Sardauscan/README.md

 by plugins, you will be allowed to add harware controller for camera, turn table and lasers.
 For exemple if you wish to use another scanner, image capture or whatever.

+directory "Firmware" => code for the arduino directory "STL" the source stl and 123Design file. directory "Sardauscan" => the client software

-the code is C# and winforms and is build on a Visual 2010 version. nothing special there ;)
+the code is C# and winforms and is build on a Visual 2010 version. so it's obviously for windows.
+No make file, but visual solution file.